-The most common error is moving the mouse forwards to bring the nose up.
-In fact, you must pull the yoke by moving the mouse backwards to do this.
+Remember, pull the nose up and push the nose down.
+You must pull the yoke aft, by moving the mouse backwards, to raise the nose.
 Equally, when you want to lower the airplane's nose, you must move the mouse forwards.
 This can seem odd, but all airplane control yokes are designed that way.
 With time, you will wonder how you every thought it worked any other way.
-You will also find that small mouse movements have a large effect on the aircraft.
-You may find that decreasing your mouse sensitivity may help initially.

 If you have difficulty visualising this, the following analogy may help.
 Imagine a soccer ball is on your desk and you have "glued" your hand to the top of it.
-If you move your hand forwards the ball will roll forwards and your fingers will point to to the desk.
-If you move your hand backwards the ball will roll back and your fingers will now point up at the ceiling.
-Your hand is the airplane:
+If you move your hand forward the ball will roll forward and your fingers will point toward the desk.
+If you move your hand backward the ball will roll backward and your fingers will now point up at the ceiling.
+Your hand is the airplane.

-Another common error is the assumption that the control inputs directly match airplane bank.
+Another common mistake is the assumption that the control inputs directly match airplane bank.
 In other words, you believe if the control yoke is level, the airplane will fly level.
 This is not true.
 The yoke controls the rate at which the airplane banks.
 If the airplane is banked 20° to the left and the control yoke is level, the airplane will stay banked at 20° left until some other force affects it.
 If you want to return the airplane to level flight, you have to turn the control yoke slightly to the right (move the mouse slightly rightwards) and keep it slightly to the right for a while.
 The airplane will turn slowly rightwards.
 Once it is level with the horizon, bring the control yoke level too.
 Then the airplane will stay level (until some other force changes its orientation).

-A third error is trying to find "the right position" for the yoke/mouse.
+A third error is trying to find "the right position" for the yoke / mouse.
 Naturally, you will want to find the fine tuning that will leave the airplane fly straight.
 Actually there is no such ideal yoke position.
 The airplane is inherintely unstable in the air.
 You must constantly correct the airplane's attitude and keep it flying straight with tiny movements of the mouse.
 This may seem to take all your concentration intially, but just like driving a car, keeping the aircraft straight and level will soon become second nature.
 For longer flights, you will eventually use the autopilot to keep the airplane level, but this is outside the scope of this tutorial.